fajran/npTuioClient/README.md

 multi-touch display!

-You can open multiple tabs or windows as long as they belong to the same browser.
+You can open multiple tabs or windows as long as they belong to the same browser instance.
 The plugin can't be used from multiple browsers at a time.
 This is because the TUIO Client library can only be started once at a time.